-What better way to gain the strength and energy to carry you through a hectic morning schedule than with a steaming bowl of freshly cooked oatmeal.
+What better way to gain the strength and energy to carry you through a hectic morning schedule than with a steaming bowl.

 These super grains gain part of their distinctive flavor from the roasting process that they undergo after being harvested and cleaned.

 Although they're then hulled, this process does not strip away their bran and germ allowing them to retain a concentrated source of their fiber and nutrients.